abelectronicsuk/ABElectronics_Python_Libraries/ADCDACPi/README.md

 ```
 set_dac_voltage(channel, voltage)
 ```
-Set the voltage for the selected channel on the DAC
+Set the voltage for the selected channel on the DAC.
+The DAC has two gain values, 1 or 2, which can be set when the ADCDAC object is created.
+A gain of 1 will give a voltage between 0 and 2.047 volts.
+A gain of 2 will give a voltage between 0 and 3.3 volts.
 **Parameters:** channel - 1 or 2,  voltage can be between 0 and 2.047 volts
 **Returns:** null